Financial-Times/upp-provisioners/pac-aurora-provisioner/README.md

 To provision a new PAC Aurora database cluster:

 - Get the environment variables from the **pac-aurora-provisioner** LastPass note in the **Shared-PAC Credentials & Services Login Details** folder.
-- Set the `CLUSTER` environment variable, this be appended to `pac-aurora` for all the provisioned infrastructure.
+- Set the `CLUSTER` environment variable, this will be appended to `pac-aurora` for all provisioned infrastructure.
 Note: The cluster name should be region agnostic, for example, `staging` will provision `pac-aurora-staging-eu` and `pac-aurora-staging-us` database instances.
+- Set the `PAC_DB_USER_PASSWORD` environment variable.
+The provisioner will create a `pac` user with appropriate permissions in the new database, which is identified by the provided the password.
 - Run the following docker command

 ```